 Gastric and esophageal cancers are the 2nd and 6th most common causes of cancer death in the world, respectively, and together they kill over 1 million people each year.
-NEB investigators' participation in UGI cancer research began with the Nutrition Intervention Trials (1985-1991) in Linxian, China, two randomized multivitamin/mineral supplementation trials in a population with some of the highest rates of esophageal squamous cell carcinoma (ESCC) and gastric cardia cancer in the world.
-NEB investigators have since expanded their research to include:
+DCEG investigators' participation in UGI cancer research began with the Nutrition Intervention Trials (1985-1991) in Linxian, China, two randomized multivitamin/mineral supplementation trials in a population with some of the highest rates of esophageal squamous cell carcinoma (ESCC) and gastric cardia cancer in the world.
+DCEG investigators have since expanded their research to include:

 Pancreatic and liver cancers are rapidly fatal tumors that cause a substantial public health burden worldwide.
 Occurring in metabolically important organs, many dietary and metabolic hypotheses have been posited for these cancers.
 Epidemiologic studies are challenging, both because of concerns about biases related to latent disease and because most cohort studies lack substantial case numbers.
 In order to evaluate risk factors for these cancers, NEB investigators have taken advantage of prospective data from DCEG cohorts, clinical studies of disease progression, and pooled consortia.

 Recent findings for pancreatic cancer have included positive associations with insulin resistance, total and saturated fat, and vitamin D status, and inverse associations with adiponectin, sRAGE, and, in genome wide association studies, loci at 9q34 (ABO blood group), 13q22.1, 1q32.1 (NR5A2), and 5p15.33 (CLPMIL and TERT).